Paul O'Neill (baseball): Early life

-A native of Columbus, Ohio, O'Neill and his family were fans of the Cincinnati Reds.
+Paul Andrew O'Neill was born on February 25, 1963, in Columbus, Ohio.
+O'Neill and his family were fans of the Cincinnati Reds.
 His older sister was Molly O'Neill (1952-2019), a chef, cookbook author, and food writer for The New York Times.
 O'Neill attended Brookhaven High School.

 He played baseball and basketball.
 In basketball, O'Neill earned all-state honors in his senior year 1981 and Central District Player of the Year.

-Playing career
+Professional career

-Draft
+Draft and minor leagues

 O'Neill was drafted by the Reds in the fourth round of the 1981 Major League Baseball draft.

 Cincinnati Reds (1985–1992)

-O'Neill made his major-league debut on September 3, 1985, and singled in his first at-bat.
+O'Neill made his Major League debut on September 3, 1985, and singled in his first at-bat.
 For the rest of the 1985 season, O'Neill played in five games with four hits and one RBI.
 He spent most of the 1986 season in the minors.
 He played only in three games with the Major League team during 1986 and did not get a hit in the majors that year.
-O'Neill split his time between the minors and the Major League team in 1987.
-He appeared in 84 games for the Reds that year, batting .256 with seven home runs and 28 RBI.
+O'Neill split his time between the minors and the MLB team in 1987.
+He appeared in 84 games for the Reds that year, batting .256 with seven home runs and 28 RBIs.

 In 1988, his first full season with the Reds, O'Neill played 145 games, batting .252 with 16 home runs and 73 RBIs.
-O'Neill played 117 games in 1989 batting .276 with 15 home runs and 74 RBI.
-In 1989, O'Neill had a similar stat line, batting .276 on the year with 15 home runs and 74 RBIs.
-On July 5th, he famously kicked a ball back into the infield after he bobbled it in shallow right, preventing a runner from second from scoring on the play (a single).
+In 1989, O'Neill had a similar statistical line, batting .276 on the year with 15 home runs and 74 RBIs.
+On July 5, he famously kicked a ball back into the infield after he bobbled it in shallow right, preventing a runner from second from scoring on the play (a single).
 The play is referenced on his Baseball-Reference page, where his characteristics are listed as "Bats: Left, Throws: Left, Kicks: Left".

-In 1990, O'Neill played in 145 games batting .270 with 16 home runs and 78 RBI.
-O'Neill batted .277 during the 1990 postseason with a home run and 5 RBI as the Reds won the World Series over the Oakland Athletics.
+In 1990, O'Neill played in 145 games, batting .270 with 16 home runs and 78 RBIs.
+O'Neill batted .277 during the 1990 postseason with a home run and five RBIs as the Reds won the World Series over the Oakland Athletics.
 O'Neill clashed with Reds manager Lou Piniella, who wanted O'Neill to change his swing to hit more home runs.
 In response to the clash, O'Neill improved greatly in 1991 by playing 152 games with a career high of 28 home runs.
-He batted .256 with 91 RBI as well.
-In his final season as a member of the Reds, O'Neill played in 148 games batting .246 with 14 home runs and 66 RBI.
+He batted .256 with 91 RBIs, as well.
+In his final season as a member of the Reds, O'Neill played in 148 games, batting .246 with 14 home runs and 66 RBIs.